Analytics206/project_template/README.md

 # The database dashboard displays the following Qdrant metrics:
 # - Papers: Number of vector embeddings stored in Qdrant (paper count)
 # - Authors: Vector dimensions (typically 768 for research paper embeddings)
-# - Categories: Number of collections in Qdrant
   vector_size: 768  # For all-MiniLM-L6-v2 model
 ```
 ## 6. Web UI